Table of Contents

 Experienced New York Erb’s Palsy Law Firm

 Erb’s palsy is a tragic condition that can occur to children during childbirth.
-At Duffy & Duffy our Erb’s palsy attorneys help you evaluate your case and determine if you have a cause of action against your doctors, hospital or other medical practitioners.
+At Duffy & Duffy our experienced Erb’s palsy lawyers can help you evaluate your case and determine if you have a cause of action against your doctors, hospital or other medical professionals.

 Doctors and hospitals are well equipped to handle birth complications.
-Unfortunately, when doctors are negligent, injuries can occur.
+Unfortunately, when doctors are negligent, a child’s birth injury can occur.
 There is nothing more difficult for a parent than seeing your child suffer a birth injury, which can have a devastating and life-long impact for both you and your child.
-What should be one of the best moments in a parent’s life can quickly turns into something tragic due to medical negligence by physicians and hospital staff.
+What should be one of the best moments in a parent’s life can quickly turn into something tragic due to medical negligence by physicians and hospital staff.

 The effects of Erb’s Palsy are devastating, and the costs of caring for your child throughout his or her life can be tremendous.
 You must take action to secure your child’s financial security.
 If you wait too long, your claim can be time barred by the applicable Statutes of Limitations.

 If your child has suffered a birth injury such as Erb’s palsy, it is important to speak to an Erb’s Palsy attorney from Duffy & Duffy for advice and guidance.